-This course will present the relationship of theory and implementation to leadership practices. on research, students will develop vision and mission statements that relate to the structure and functions of organizations.
-Learners will complete a project developing mission and vision statements for an approved organization, including collaboration of stakeholders and documentation and reflection of the process.
+This course presents the relationship of theory and implementation to leadership practices in research.
+Students will develop vision and mission statements that relate to the structure and functions of organizations.
+Learners will complete a project developing mission and vision statements for an approved organization, including the collaboration of stakeholders and documentation and reflection of the process.